bullhorn/rest-api-docs/source/includes/entityref/paybill/_salestaxrateversion.md

 # Pay and Bill - SalesTaxRateVersion

-The version entity for the Sales Tax Rate effective-dated entity
+Represents a version entity for the SalesTaxRate effective-dated entity.

 CRUD Access - READ